holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Each Circle has a group of ***"Circle Members"*** who may represent its Roles in its Governance Process.

-A Circle's Circle Members include all Partners filling its Circle Lead Role, as well as each Partner serving as Role Lead for a Role in the Circle.
+A Circle's Circle Members are those Partners filling its Circle Lead Role, as well as each Partner serving as Role Lead for a Role in the Circle.
 If a Role has multiple Role Leads, a Circle may adopt a Policy to limit how many of them represent that Role as Circle Members in its Governance Process.

 #### 5.1.1 Circle Reps